ryan-neil/gosurf/server/README.md

 # ⚙️ App Configuration

-This is the GoSurf.io backend repo.
+This is the GoSurf.io backend server.

 ### Table of Contents